deanhouseholder/simple-weather-app/README.md

 # Simple Weather App

-Made for eSalon by Dean Householder on 23 Mar 2021 Hosted on https://weather.deanhouseholder.com/
+Made for eSalon by Dean Householder on 23 Mar 2021 Updated for Swoogo on 19 Dec 2022 to use OpenWeather API instead of MetaWeather Hosted on https://weather.deanhouseholder.com/

 ## Files added/modified include:
 | File path                                                                                                                                                         | Description                                               |